Adam Lucas: Personal

 Adam Lucas was born on 27 October 1983 in Hobart, Tasmania.

-He attended St Mark’s Anglican Community School in Hillarys, Western Australia, where he was captain of their ACC Swim Team.
+Moving to Western Australia in 1995, he attended St Mark’s Anglican Community School in Hillarys, Western Australia, where he was captain of their ACC Swim Team.
 He graduated from St. Mark's in 2000.
+Lucas went on to complete a Bachelor of Commerce at the University of Western Australia (UWA) and was awarded the UWA Sports Star of the Year in 2005.